Meera Bhardwaj:

 SLOTH BEAR TORTURED TO DEATH

-Further, if sloth bears have been tortured and stoned to death, leopards have been victims of blast and road kills.
-It is disheartening to imagine that nowadays predators are now being preyed upon by humans.
+Further, if a sloth bear was tortured and stoned to death in Kudligi, Vijaynagar district, leopards have been victims of quarry blast but most deaths have been due to road kills.
+It is disheartening to imagine that nowadays, predators are now being preyed upon by humans.

 HUNTING FOR DEER

 Apart from this, people transporting wildlife meat were apprehended, however, the offenders escaped.
-Two deer were hunted in Gundlupet buffer zone, Chamarajanagar district and the people were caught while transporting it.
-Also, two people were arrested on the suspicion that they were involved in the death of a tiger.
+Two deer were hunted in Gundlupet buffer zone, Chamarajanagar district and people were caught while transporting it.
+Also, two people armed with all sorts of weapons were arrested on the fringes of Nagarhole on the suspicion that they were involved in the death of a tiger.

 TOTAL WILDLIFE DEATHS/CAPTURES